vkehfdl1/vkehfdl1/README.md

 Hi there 👋 I'm Jeffrey Kim (Dongkyu Kim) and I am open-source enthusiast in the AI field.

 - 🔭 I was leader & maker of [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG), which is RAG AutoML tool.
 (4.1k+ Github Stars⭐)
-- 🍙 I am co-founder of [Rice-Bobb](https://github.com/RiceBobb) foundation, which is non-commercial open-source foundation in AI field.
+- 🍙 I am a leader of [NomaDamas](https://github.com/NomaDamas), which is an open-source AI HackerHouse in Seoul backed by Markr AI.
+- ✏️ I am a research intern at the KAIST AI DAVIAN lab.

 ### [My LinkedIn](https://www.linkedin.com/in/autorag-jeffrey/)
 ### [My blog - Korean](https://obsidian-blog-gilt.vercel.app/)